rxhul18/HM0055_PANDAVAS/README.md

-# Margdarsan Landing Page
+# HN0055 - Pandavas
+## Develop a streamlined platform for addressing the lack of personalized mentorship using efficient mentor matching, and ensuring tailored and effective mentorship experiences.
-Welcome to Your Future
+Welcome to Your Future,
 A recent 10th or 12th class graduate in India, standing at the crossroads of your academic journey?
 Our target audience is young individuals aged 15-19, eager to embark on a path that aligns with their passions and aspirations.